PatrickOrjieh/Irish-Football-Fantasy/README.md

 ***
 ### Usage Instructions
 Once the web page has loaded, follow these steps to start building your team:
-⋅⋅* Sign up to set account details and register, then Log in ⋅⋅* After log in, click the **PLAY NOW** button to set up initial team as of now you are only allowed formation of 4-4-2 with a manager of your choice
+* Sign up to set account details and register, then Log in
+* After log in, click the **PLAY NOW** button to set up initial team as of now you are only allowed formation of 4-4-2 with a manager of your choice
-⋅⋅* After team set up, you will be redirected to the home page where you can click the **PLAY NOW** button to begin conquering the **FOOTBALL WORLD**
+* After team set up, you will be redirected to the home page where you can click the **PLAY NOW** button to begin conquering the **FOOTBALL WORLD**
 ***

 ### Features And Benefits
 Fantasy Soccer Game offers a range of features and benefits, including:

-⋅⋅*The ability to build and customize your own team of soccer superstars.
+* The ability to build and customize your own team of soccer superstars.
-⋅⋅*The opportunity to compete with friends and other users from around the world.
+* The opportunity to compete with friends and other users from around the world.
-⋅⋅*A range of leagues and tournaments to choose from, including popular domestic leagues and international competitions.
+* A range of leagues and tournaments to choose from, including popular domestic leagues and international competitions.
-⋅⋅*Real-time updates and scoring, so you can see how your team is performing in real-time.
+* Real-time updates and scoring, so you can see how your team is performing in real-time.
-⋅⋅*A user-friendly interface that makes it easy to navigate and use the app.
+* A user-friendly interface that makes it easy to navigate and use the app.
 ***
 #### Troubleshooting and Support
 If you run into any issues while using Fantasy Soccer Game, please check our **contact us** at [Click Me !!!](https://mysql07.comp.dkit.ie/D00251785/assignment2/index.php).
 We're always happy to help and provide support to our users.